Mini Chocolate Cheesecakes

 - Bake the crust for 5 minutes.
 Remove the pan from the oven and allow it to cool while prepping the cheesecake.

 - In a mixing bowl, beat the cream cheese with an electric mixer until smooth, 2-3 minutes.

-- Beat in the sugar and vanilla extract until smooth.
+- Beat in the granulated sugar, vanilla extract, and melted chocolate until smooth.

 - Place a little more than 2 tbsp of cheesecake batter in each muffin cup.